-Just like red wine, how long they last is determined by its kind.
-Additionally, white wines are sensitive to light and heat, making them slightly temperamental.
+Similarly to red wines, their durability is determined by its variety.
+Also, some white types are sensitive to light and heat, which makes them a bit more temperamental.

 How long does white wine last when opened?